Skip to main content

 The PUBLIC_URL variable is a setting that tells the ELN where it can be reached.
 It's not a setting that magically makes it so that the ELN is reachable at the provided URL.
 Please see this section for more.

-Configuration Files to Consider
+Optional: Modify Configuration Files

 FilenameFolder path + filenameFolder path + filename of the template